002A/ixora.io/projects/camera-3D/dubois-anaglyphs.rst

 .. title: Dubois Anaglyphs
 .. slug: dubois-anaglyphs
 .. date: 2015-06-17 14:41:01 UTC-04:00
-.. tags: processing
+.. tags: processing, art
 .. category:
 .. link:
-.. description:
+.. description: Processing - Camera3D library - Anaglyph generator
 .. type: text

 This is the most advanced Generator, based on a research paper written by `Erik Dubois <http://www.site.uottawa.ca/~edubois/anaglyph/>`_.
 The algorithm is explained in detail `here <http://www.site.uottawa.ca/~edubois/icassp01/anaglyphdubois.pdf>`_.
 Camera3D implements the algorithm in a `highly optimized <link://slug/dubois-optimization>`_ way so it can be used in a real-time animation.